How to use AI agents for literature reviews.

 The AI-generated review will be several pages long and include key structural elements – introduction, body, and conclusion – organized around the most relevant findings.
 You may also copy the generated text for offline use, add the cited papers to your personal library, or continue chatting to dig deeper into individual sections.

-It is also possible to generate a draft report based on the sources in your personal library or shared projects.
+It is also possible to draft a report based on all papers or a subset of sources from your library by organizing your library into collections and creating projects.
 Simply follow these steps:

 Describe your topic and specific criteria (e.g., methodology, time frame, author) in the message bar.

-Use the “Deep research” mode; the AI research agent will generate a literature review based on the sources in your library.
+Use the “deep research” mode; the AI research agent will generate a literature review based on the sources in your project.
 (If your library contains PDFs, citation marks will also include page numbers, allowing for easy double-checking.)

 Drafting a literature review based on your reference manager is ideal for quickly generating comprehensive mini-reviews or solid first drafts for sections like the introduction of a grant application.

-Whether using the whole library or a specific project collection, scienceOS allows you to refine and build upon the generated draft easily.
+Whether using the whole library or a specific project collection, scienceOS allows you to refine and build upon the generated draft easily in a trustworthy environment.
 You can copy the draft for offline editing, continue expanding the literature review using additional AI features, or visualise the citation network of sources used to formulate the report.

 An AI literature review generator